This Day In Writing History

 On June 3rd, 1926, the legendary American poet Allen Ginsberg was born in Paterson, New Jersey.
 His father, Louis, was a high school teacher and a lyric poet of minor recognition.

 Allen's mother Naomi was a devout communist who took him and his brother Eugene to party meetings.
-As a young teenager, Ginsberg wrote letters to the New York Times where he discussed political issues such as World War II and workers' rights.
+As a young teenager, Ginsberg wrote letters to the New York Times where he discussed topics such as World War II and workers' rights.

 Ginsberg's mother suffered from a rare form of schizophrenia that was never properly diagnosed.
 He once accompanied her to a session with her therapist, a disturbing trip for the teenage Ginsberg.